joel-epstein/rc-gitops-examples6/README.md

 kubectl apply -f ./k8s/sync.yaml -n $MY_NAMESPACE # this deploys the greymatter.io sync service
 ```

+#### Accessing Your Mesh

-Once you've deployed your manifests retrieve the Kubernetes ingress service for your
+Now that you've deployed your manifests, retrieve the Kubernetes ingress service for your
 project's edge node:
 ```bash
 kubectl get svc edge-examples -n $MY_NAMESPACE
 ```

-Retrieve the hostname entry and port and populate the value in `greymatter/globals.cue`: `defaults.edge.endpoint`.
+Parse the hostname entry and port and populate the value in `greymatter/globals.cue`: `defaults.edge.endpoint`.
 This will become the route that traffic will flow through to your services.

 Commit the change, push to your repo, and happy requesting!